sanskriti16/robustest_documentation_source/robustestconnect.rst

 .._robustest_connect:

-RobusTest Connect - Run local, track global
+RobusTest Connect - Run local, test global
 ===========================================

 RobusTest Connect enables you to use the RobusTest platform to test on devices that are connected locally, i.e, on your own computer.